 The Best Applications of 3D Printing in the Aerospace Industry

-Inthe last article of our "AM Look-back on 2019" series, we explored the “Best Applications of 3D Printing in the Automotive Industry”.
-This time we hand picked some of the most interesting applications of additive manufacturing in the Aerospace Industry during last year.
+Inthe last article of our "Best AM applications" series, we explored the “Best Applications of 3D Printing in the Automotive Industry”.
+This time we hand-picked some of the most interesting applications of additive manufacturing in the Aerospace Industry from last year.

 The Aerospace 3D printing market is projected to grow beyond $3 billion by 2022, mainly due to the growing demand for lightweight 3D printed parts for aircraft engines.

-(Source: MarketsandMarkets report)
+(Source: Markets and Markets report)

-Generally speaking, the Aerospace industry was one of the earliest adopters of 3D printing technology with initial use recorded back in the late 1980’s.
+Generally speaking, the Aerospace industry was one of the earliest adopters of 3D printing technology with initial use recorded back in the late 1980s.
 Nowadays it is still considered the industry which has the highest rate of adoption of 3D printing technologies.

-Boeing is also benefiting from additive manufacturing in the production of its finest jets.
-The new Boeing 777x is equipped with two GE9X engines, world’s largest jet engines by GE Aviation.
+Boeing is also benefiting from AM in the production of its finest jets.
+The new Boeing 777x is equipped with two GE9X engines, the world’s largest jet engines by GE Aviation.
 Besides GE’s fuel nozzle, the engine Incorporating more than 300 printed parts enabled the reduction of the engine’s weight and make Boeing 777x the most efficient twin-engine jet in the world, with fuel consumption lowered by 12 percent and operating costs lowered by 10 percent.

 GE9X engine.
 Credit: GE Aviation

-Boeing 777x's first flight was successfully executed on January 25th 2020, and the new set of airplanes is planned to start service in 2021.
+Boeing 777x's first flight was successfully executed on January 25th, 2020, and the new set of airplanes is planned to start service in 2021.

 Airbus eVTOL, "CityAirbus".
 Credit: Airbus

 NASA & Made In Space - 3d printing in space industry

 And, there’s more to expect – the two companies recently signed a contract of $73.7 million value, to 3D print to develop orbital 3D printing.
 Archinaut is the first platform designed to manufacture large structures for space, in space.
 The plan is to print ten-meter solar wings onboard the Archinaut One and launch it by 2022.

-We believe that the Aerospace industry will continue to benefit from additive manufacturing by using processes like generative design and topology optimization for weight reduction - the holy grail of aeronautical engineering and one of the biggest challenges in this industry.
+We believe that the Aerospace sector will continue to benefit from additive manufacturing by using processes like generative design and topology optimization for weight reduction - the holy grail of aeronautical engineering and one of the biggest challenges in this industry.